IRTF-HRPC/drafts/draft-guidelines.md

 Explanation:
 The end-to-end principle {{Saltzer}} holds that 'the intelligence is end to end rather than hidden in the network' {{RFC1958}}.
-The end-to-end principle is important for the robustness of the network and innovation.
-Such robustness of the network is crucial to enabling human rights like freedom of expression.
+Using the end-to-end principle in protocol design is important to ensure the reliability and security of data transmissions.

+Considering the fact that network quality and conditions vary across geography and time, it is also important to design protocols such that they are reliable even on low bandwidth and high latency connections. [add examples]

 Example:
 Middleboxes (which can be Content Delivery Networks, Firewalls, NATs or other intermediary nodes that provide 'services' besides routing) serve many legitimate purposes.
 However, protocols relying on middleboxes can create potential for abuse, and intentional and unintentional censoring, thereby influencing individuals' ability to communicate online freely and privately.